Kim's son suffered from plagiocephaly and was treated with helmet therapy. Kim is also an RN with a passion for preventative health.

 We waited and waited to hear from the orthotic company.
-This was becoming a concern because the scans are only accurate up to 3 weeks.
+This was becoming a concern because the scans are only accurate for up to 3 weeks.
 If the helmet was not ordered in that time frame, the baby's head could change so much that another scan would need to be completed.

-I finally called the Union Orthotics to check on the status of our insurance.
+I finally called Union Orthotics to check on the status of our insurance.
 I was told they, too, were still waiting but that they would make a phone call.
 Later that day, someone from the orthotic company called to tell me that our insurance had NOT approved coverage.
 Our particular policy would not cover a helmet in the absence of cranial surgery.

 We were stuck between a rock and a hard place.
 What should we do?
 Should we forgo helmet therapy?
 Or should we bite the bullet and pay out-of-pocket?